Seagate/cortx-experiments/daos-cortx/docs/datamovment_with_s3.md

 # Daos object movement using aws s3cli

-- Daos source container to Daos destination container object movement is possible using aws s3 cli.
-This documents is the setup guide to perform mentioned exercise.
+- Document describes data movement between DAOS and CORTX using Posix Interface on DAOS and S3 interface on CORTX.
+This demonstrates two workflows using AWS S3 cli tool.

+   - DAOS to CORTX (posix to S3)
+   - CORTX to DAOS (S3 to posix)

 # Test setup

 ## Prerequisites

-* Single node deployment of cortx on another VM
+* Single node deployment of cortx on one VM

-    - The single node deployment for CORTX will hosting s3 server, which will be used to manage buckets and store objects requested aws s3 cli on daos node.
+    - The single node deployment for CORTX hosting s3 server, which will be used to manage buckets and store objects moved from DOAS using aws s3 cli.

-* Daos server node setup on a VM
+* Daos server node setup on another VM

     - Daos node will be required to create pools, containers and storing objects in it.

 * Install s3 cli on Daos node

-    - aws s3 cli Daos node will be used to storing/retrieving objects to/from CORTX node.
+    - Aws s3 cli installed on DOAS node will be used to storing/retrieving objects to/from CORTX node.

 ## Setup cortx node